Emitting vocal vibrations, rhetoric in residence, coast to coast, on the nation's leading radio talk program.

 That's everybody's objective.

-So I and in truth, I think much ado was made over this because the bottom line is the troops don't determine when they come home.
+So in truth, I think much ado was made over this because the bottom line is the troops don't determine when they come home.

-This is why today is so important and funny, because Bush is saber-ratting on Iraq, and he said, hey, we are going to sustain our preemptive war doctrine.
+Which is why today is so important and funny, because Bush is saber-rattling on Iraq, and he's saying, hey, we are going to sustain our preemptive war doctrine.

-We're gonna take steps uh if we think necessary to stop an attack against us before ones happen.
+We're going to take steps, if we think necessary, to stop an attack against us before one's happened.

 And they just can't stand it today.